birdcorp/cli/README.md

 **Production**

-Initialize a miniapp config:
+Initialize a miniapp configuration to create a configurable `miniapp.config.json` file in your current directory.

   ```bash
   birdcli miniapp init
   ```

-Publish a miniapp:
+To publish a miniapp, run the following command in the directory containing the `miniapp.config.json` file.
+Note that you must update the version in the `miniapp.config.json` file before each publish:

   ```bash
   birdcli miniapp publish
   ```